junkofujiwara/github-projects/README.md

 ## Import (Insert Items)

 ### Overview
-import.py with insert-items inserts existing items (Issues/PRs) into the existing project based on the exported project information.
+import.py with items inserts existing items (Issues/PRs) into the existing project based on the exported project information.

 ### Usage